oblique/create_ap/README.md

     create_ap --eap --mana -n wlan0 eth0 MyAccessPoint

+Run Mana and host one of each network type to catch as many people as possible.

+    create_ap --trifecta --mana wlan0 eth0 MyAccessPoint

 ## Features
 * Create an AP (Access Point) at any channel.
 * Choose one of the following encryptions: WPA, WPA2, WPA/WPA2, Open (no encryption).